vangav/vos_backend/README/03_generated_rest_service_structure.md

+> **why?** although you only need to know ~5% of what's explained in this tutorial to generate a vangav backend service as shown in the `calculate sum` and `geo server` tutorials; understanding every bit of the generated service is useful as you get to scale and want to tune every bit in the generated service

 # generated service structure

 > ~10 min: this tutorial explains the building blocks a vangav backend generated service; it uses the [geo server](https://github.com/vangav/vos_geo_server) example, yet it's the same structure for all services generated using vangav backend